 Finally, having a painful shoulder will change the way you move your shoulder and use the shoulder muscles, resulting in an imbalance of muscles forces in the scapular muscles and weakness in these muscles.

 If you have shoulder pain already and would like to get started on a program to correct your shoulder blade position and get on top of your pain, book an appointment with one of our physios today.

 The good news is that this can be assessed and corrected.
-At Miami Physio and Lakelands Physio, our physios will do a thorough assessment of your shoulder movement and shoulder blade position and will design an individual program to correct any current issue or prevent any potential problems.
+At Miami Physio and Lakelands Physio, our physios will do a thorough assessment of your shoulder movement and shoulder blade position.
+Once that’s done, we will design an individual physical therapy program to correct any current issues and prevent any potential problems.